Figures for district heating investments for 2022 will be published in October 2023.

 There is an increase in the quantity of waste used in district heating plants from 2009 to 2010, which is partly due to the fact that the factor for energy content in waste has been changed.
 Up to 2009, the factor 10.5 Terajoule per 1000 tonnes of waste has been used, while it was changed to 11.5 from 2010.
 This does not affect the amount of waste in tonnes, but it affects the amount of waste measured in energy units such as Terajoule and GWh.
 The change is based on results in a report issued by the Norwegian Water Resources and Energy Directorate, "Renewable share in waste in Norwegian refuse incineration plants" 2011, by Jarle Marthinsen, Mepex Consult AS

 In the publishing of district heating statistics in 2017, the term "gross production of district heating" was changed for all years backwards in time.
 Previously, "heat not distributed", was included, while this is now taken out of the gross concept.
 Heat not distributed is mainly heat from waste incineration plants that, for various reasons, is cooled without being utilized as district heating.
-The reason for why this now is taken out of the gross concept is that it is not utilized for energy purposes.
+An example is when waste is burnt during the summer, while there is less need for heating.
+The reason for why this now is taken out of the gross concept, is that it is not utilized for energy purposes.
 Another change made in 2017 is that the corresponding waste incinerated without the heat being utilized, is deducted from the fuel consumption in district heating plants in the statistics back to 1983.
 Since this is heat that potentially could be utilized, we have chosen to show this as additional information as "memo" entries in the tables.
 The calculation of the waste consumption to be extracted is based on the amount of “heat not distributed” and the ratio of waste consumption to total heat production in waste incineration plants for the individual district heating plants.

 Some of the district heating do not have complete information about all the figures that are required in the questionnaire, as for instance the consumption of fuels, production, the losses in the distribution lines and the deliveries to different consumer groups.
 Calculations and judgement have to be used in these cases, principally by the reporting plant.